 When next faced with preparing for jury voir dire examination before trial, consider these five practical suggestions.
 Continue reading

-Filed under: Civil Litigation, Discovery, Legal Topics, Litigation Strategy, Pretrial Matters | Tagged: attorney, court, jury, jury examination, jury selection, trial, voir dire | Leave a comment »
+Filed under: Civil Litigation, Criminal Law, Legal Topics, Litigation Strategy, Pretrial Matters | Tagged: attorney, court, jury, jury examination, jury selection, trial, voir dire | Leave a comment »

 In response to a plaintiff’s motion for consolidation, the court can combine two or more separately filed lawsuits for simultaneous disposition.
 This promotes efficiency, but there are very big downsides for a defendant in a consolidated case.
 Here are 8 things defense counsel should consider when faced with a motion to consolidate.

 Filed under: Civil Litigation, Legal Topics, Litigation Strategy, Personal Injury, Pretrial Matters, Tort Law | Tagged: complex litigation, consolidation, litigation defense, motion to consolidate, opposing motion to consolidate, trial efficiency | 1 Comment »

 Consolidation can be a useful efficiency technique because it allows the court to combine two or more separately filed lawsuits for simultaneous disposition.
 This efficiency is not without danger—consolidation may produce an incomprehensible case that the jury can’t handle fairly or understand.

 Filed under: Civil Litigation, Legal Topics, Litigation Strategy, Personal Injury, Pretrial Matters, Tort Law | Tagged: complex litigation, consolidation, lead counsel, personal injury, pretrial motions, trial efficiency | 1 Comment »